aurotripathy/mask-r-cnn/README.md

 ![mark-r-cnn](samples/gdxray/results/val/C0030/C0030_0009/C0030_0009_BB.png)
 -->

-All the of customization needed to train and evaluate is in the folder `mask-r-cnn/samples/gdxray/`
+All the of customization needed to train and evaluate the model is in in the folder, `mask-r-cnn/samples/gdxray/`